-- You get to G5 after you complete your qualifiers and RPE, and complete all requirements except dissertation. - When you get to G5, you become a "PhD Candidate" - 9 credits of tuition for G5 students are paid by Graduate School - G5 students may register only for Seminars; CSE 696/697 (Internship); or CSE 699, CSE 700, or CSE 701 (Dissertation Research) - You can take lecture courses as a G5 only under extraordinary circumstances with prior permission from GPD. - So satisfy all your course needs before you advance!
+- You get to G5 after you complete your qualifiers and RPE, and complete all requirements except dissertation. - When you get to G5, you become a "PhD Candidate" - 9 credits of tuition scholarship - even if the student receives no other support, as long as they were fully supported prior to advancement - G5 students may register a single 3-credit course, seminars, internship (CSE 696/697); or dissertation research (CSE 699/700/701).